Cluster of health & life sciences firms

 Download a map of health & life sciences firms operating in the Charlotte region.

-- Duke University – Translational Medicine Institute
+- Duke University – Clinical and Translational Science Institute

 - UNC Chapel Hill – Nutrition Research Institute